 Does Spurius represent Rome’s return to normalcy or is he the last gasp of a dying republic?

 While occupying Rome’s highest office, Spurius makes an alarming discovery: the priests devoted to the god of wine and ecstatic transformation really oversee a secret society that “threatens the very heart of the state”—or so he tells the Roman Senate.
 With the Sacred Fathers’ approval, he rounds up some 7,000 Bacchanalians and executes half of them.
 Is Spurius drunk on conspiracy theories and power?
-Or does he indeed "save the state?"
+Or does he indeed "save the state"?

 “A powerful exploration . . .
 The political and social struggles that unfold, and the moral and ethical questions that arise, offer countless discussion topics for book clubs . . .
 Under Conhaim’s hand, Memoirs of Spurius is lively, timely, and holds so many possibilities for debate that it earns top recommendation for libraries and readers alike.”